-The Staff Responsible for Risk Screening confirmed that if screening indicates that a resident previously perpetrated sexual abuse, whether in an institutional setting or in the community, a follow-up meeting is offered.
+The Staff Responsible for Risk Screening confirmed that if screening indicates that a resident previously perpetrated sexual abuse, whether in an institutional setting or in the community, a follow-up meeting is offered with a psychologist.
 The meeting would occur within fourteen (14) days.